 Firstly, get legal advice.
 Your lawyer will take you through all of the areas which need to be considered and document what you think is a fair approach to arrangements for your children.
 If your partner is agreeable, your lawyer can help you formalise the document without proceeding to costly court action.

-If your differences are unable to be settled, then you will need to commence on the path to having parenting orders issued by the Family Court or Federal Magistrates Court.
+If your differences are unable to be settled, then you will need to commence on the path to having parenting orders issued by the Court.

 If your case does end up in court, a legally binding decision will be made after a hearing where the judge will decide what is in the child’s best interests.